 A Native Meadow or Prairie

 A meadow is an area with a diverse mix of wildflowers and grasses.
 It is ecologically important as a source of food for many insects, birds, and animals, and as a site for them to reproduce.
 On the east coast, meadows are generally a transitional ecosystem which will eventually become a forest.
 In the mid-west and great plains, where there is not enough rainfall to support trees, mixed grass and wildflowers (aka "forbs") are the natural permanant ecosystem, and known as a prairie.
-Prairies are naturally thinned out and rejuvinated by wildfires, which are a normal and healthy part of their lifecycle.
+Prairies are naturally thinned out and rejuvinated by wildfires and grazing, which are a normal and healthy part of their lifecycle.

 Because the roots of these prairie plants go much deeper than normal turf grass (several feet, as opposed to several inches) they are excellent at preventing errosion, increasing infiltration of water, and slowing runoff.
 Most prairie plants are also drought tolerant for this reason, though there are also "wet meadow" plants that are suited to growing near ponds, streams, or in poorly drained depressions - and are well suited to areas that are wet in the spring and dry in the summer.